French finance watchdog warns on growing private sector debt

-* Says it will pay cash dividend of 0.2 yuan per 10 shares (before tax) for FY 2016 to shareholders of record on July 3

-PARIS, June 26 France's financial stability council warned on Monday against risks from surging corporate and household debt, which it said may warrant regulatory action.
+PARIS, June 26 (Reuters) - France's financial stability council warned on Monday against risks from surging corporate and household debt, which it said may warrant regulatory action.

 The High Council for Financial Stability (HCSF), which is headed by Finance Minister Bruno Le Maire, said after its quarterly meeting that it was keeping close tabs on "the rise in cyclical risks".